 Therapy for Schizoid Personality Disorder

+- Exposure Therapy.
 If a person with schizoid personality disorder does seek treatment and is motivated to learn coping strategies, exposure therapy is an effective option.
-Exposure therapy involves slowly adapting the patient to uncomfortable situations and is often used to treat phobias.
-For example, a person who has agoraphobia and, as a result, never leaves home may be asked to open their blinds and look out their window.
-They might be asked to imagine they are outside.
-Once this task no longer produces anxiety for the person struggling with agoraphobia, they may practice opening the window.
-Eventually, the person may enter an open doorway, and maybe leave the property without experiencing profound anxiety.
-For schizoid personality disorder, this therapy technique aims to slowly reduce discomfort in social situations.
+Exposure therapy involves slowly adapting the patient to uncomfortable situations For schizoid personality disorder, this therapy technique aims to slowly reduce discomfort in social situations.

 People with schizoid personality disorder often have co-occurring disorders as well.
 Co-occurring depression and anxiety are relatively common with schizoid personality disorder.
 These disorders are often treated through talk therapy as well as medication management.
 Treating these co-occurring disorders effectively can also help to bring some relief to a schizoid personality disorder patient.

-Substance abuse and treating schizoid personality disorder can be difficult.
+Treating schizoid personality disorder and substance abuse can be difficult.
 To make progress in treating schizoid personality disorder, any addiction and dependence must be treated either first or concurrently.
 Treating for schizoid personality disorder but not for the substance use disorder can result in continued abuse of drugs or alcohol and lead to setbacks in the person’s recovery from their mental illness.

 If you or a loved one need treatment for substance abuse and a co-occurring mental illness like schizoid personality disorder, The Recovery Village can help.
 A renowned network of facilities with locations in each region of the country, The Recovery Village offers comprehensive treatment for mental health disorders when paired with an addiction to drugs or alcohol.
 The team of nurses, doctors, intake coordinators and therapists can help you or a loved one heal from addiction safely.